anjany/verse/README.md

 If you use VerSe, we would appreciate references to the following papers.

-**Löffler M, et al., A Vertebral Segmentation Dataset with Fracture Grading.
+**Löffler M et al., A Vertebral Segmentation Dataset with Fracture Grading.
 Radiology: Artificial Intelligence, 2020.** (https://doi.org/10.1148/ryai.2020190138)

 **Sekuboyina A et al., VerSe: A Vertebrae Labelling and Segmentation Benchmark for Multi-detector CT Images, 2020.** (https://arxiv.org/abs/2001.09193)